OWASP/www-chapter-berhampore/index.md

 Supporters
 ----------------
-The following are the list of organizations/teams who have supported the OWASP Nagpur chapter in some or the other way:
+The following are the list of organizations/teams who have supported the OWASP Murshidabad chapter in some or the other way:

 <table cellpadding="15" cellspacing="0">
 <tr>